 The development team should be interested in understanding the vision and mission of the product you want to build.
 You want to find a company that will want to get involved in creating your product in the long term.
 A supplier who will want to support you with his experience and competence.
 If the companies you are going to talk to focus only on assessing your development work as soon as possible, without a good understanding of “WHY,” be better alert.
 This will mean that the contractor is not thinking about working with you in the long term.

 You want to use MVP to verify the hypotheses related to the problem you are assuming that your users have.
 Define the goals you want to achieve thanks to this MVP.
-Describe how you will do it?
-The team you choose to implement MVP must necessarily understand what you want to make because only then will you start to swim in one direction - to the goal!
+Describe how you will do it.
+The team you choose to implement MVP must necessarily understand what you want to make because only then will you start to swim in one direction – to the goal!

-By defining goals and measures, your team will be able to help you reach it as quickly as possible.
+By defining goals and measures, your team will be able to help you reach them as quickly as possible.
 It will provide you with advice and help, and will not focus only on providing all the functionalities that you have defined so far.

 Features – analysis

 What functionalities are necessary, but is it essential to achieve the goals you set for MVP?

 Remember that it’s better to do them less, but in such a way that you will solve the user problem better than more, hoping that everyone will find something for themselves – they will not see.
 The product at the MVP stage that you are trying to solve many problems has a very high risk of failure.

 If the provider suggests adding functionality instead of proposing to limit their quantity, then something is probably wrong.

 This is a very complex topic.
 On the one hand, you would like the technology to be modular, and you would not have to rewrite it all in the event of changes in requirements.